 Land and buildings are measured at cost and subsequently at fair value which is based upon periodic valuations by external independent appraisers.
 Details of the methodology and assumptions used in measuring the land and buildings at fair value are disclosed in note 7.

-3) Standards issued but not yet effective
+3) Newly adopted standards, and standards issued but not yet effective